jw15/wildflower-finder/README.md

 #### Baseline Model

 * Basic CNN using Keras, trained on 651 categorized and in­-focus photos, taken on my iPhone 6s, representing 11 local wildflower species.
 Included only in-focus images.
 Removed images that were very similar.
 Images resized to 120 x 90.
-Training accuracy was .88.
+Accuracy was .88.
 The misclassified images suggest that I need more photos of one frequently misclassified species (i.e., penstemon virens) and may need to run a model using higher resolution images or consider cropping images.
 The latter issue is demonstrated by the images in Figure 1.

     ![](https://cloud.githubusercontent.com/assets/17363251/26746371/55be1a22-47ac-11e7-97c7-4fb6e1cebfa2.png)